 (3) prior to achieving the internal temperature of 50 °F (10 °C).
 Should the dealer choose this option the shipment shall be accompanied with a time/temperature recording device indicating continuing cooling.
 Shipments of four (4) hours or less will not be required to have a time/temperature recording device.
-[C] (4) All shellstock shipments to other certified dealers shall be accompanied by documentation in accordance with Chapter IX05[C] Public Health Significance When a dealer receives shellstock from another dealer, without the required time and pre-chill temperature documentation, then under Chapter XI.01.A.(2)(b), Chapter XIII.01.B, Chapter XIV.01.A.(1)(b), or Chapter XV.01.A.(2)(b), the receiving firm receives a Critical violation if that product is still present at the receiving firm during the Authority's inspection.
-Currently, the dealer who ships product without the required time and pre-chill temperature only receives a Key violation under Chapter IX.
-04 and .05.
+[C] (4) All shellstock shipments to other certified dealers shall be accompanied by documentation in accordance with Chapter IX05[C] Public Health Significance When a dealer receives shellstock from another dealer, without the required time and pre-chill temperature documentation, then under Chapter XI.01.A.(2)(b), Chapter XII.01.B, Chapter XIV.01.A.(1).(b), or Chapter XV.01.A.(2).(b), the receiving firm receives a Critical violation if that product is still present at the receiving firm during the Authority's inspection.
+Currently, the dealer who ships product without the required time and pre-chill temperature only receives a Key violation under Chapter IX .04 and .05.
 Recall the issue that led to modifications of Chapter IX was the discovery of one or more original shippers loading shellstock into hot trailers.
 It is unclear how penalizing all receiving dealers, (who until the scandal broke, were unknowingly receiving product that was initially temperature abused), was a logical solution to halting a problem caused by a few original shippers.
-This proposal would create an equal penalty for a dealer who fails to add the required time and pre-chill temperature on the transportation documents.
+This proposal would create an equal penalty for a dealer who fails to add the required time and pre-chill temperature information to the transportation documents.
 There have been recurrent, unintended consequences from Chapter IX.
 Receiving dealers are failing recertifications for receiving shipments that do not contain the time and pre-chill temperature on the shipping documents, if that particular shipment of shellstock is present in the facility during inspection.
 While it is the receiving dealer's responsibility to reject these noncompliant shipments.
-By creating a requirement for a shipping CCP, dealers who ship product without the time and pre- chill temperature of this proposal is that by fairly and equally sharing the responsibility for those shipping and those receiving product, we are placing a stronger emphasis on the importance of keeping product safe during transportation from one dealer to another.
+By creating a requirement for a shipping CCP, dealers who ship product without the time and pre-chill temperature as required will receive the same Critical violation that the receiving dealer to another.
 The way that the MO is currently written, with the receiving firm getting cited for a Critical deficiency and the shipping firm getting a Key, we are essentially sanctioning the passing of risk to the receiving firm.
-As further evi
+As further evidence of passing risk to the end user, FDA has gone on record to state that if the Authority's inspection discovers a receiving dealer lacks prope

 Proponents of the original change to Chapter IX insist the receiving firm should take responsibility and reject the product.
 In this way, the shipping firms would have to comply or risk shipments being rejected.
 History has shown that is not the case.
 The original change to Chapter IX, adding special shipping document requirements for shellstock to all receiving dealer CCPs, was put into place in 2011.
 Eight years later, we are still having national issues with some certified shippers not including this required documentation.
 This proposal will fix these issues.
 Cost Information No cost.
 Action by 2019 Task Recommended referral of Proposal 19-231 to the appropriate committee as determined Force II by the Conference Chair.
 Action by 2019 Adopted recommendation of Task Force II on Proposal 19-231.
 General Assembly Action by FDA February 21, 2020 Concurred with Conference action on Proposal 19-231.
-Action by Time Recommendation: The Committee recommends no action on Proposal 19-231.
-Temperature Committee, 2023 Rationale: This adequately addressed in the Model Ordinance.
-Action by Task Force II, 2023 Recommends accepting the Time Temperature Committee's recommendation of no action on Proposal 19-231.
-Rationale: Adequately addressed in the Model Ordinance.